-- A. Contractor will design mix in accordance with USBR Concrete Manual. - B. Use specified cementitious materials option. - C. Typical cement content: 3 to 10 percent by dry weight of soil to obtain specified compressive strength.
-If native soil is used, adjust to meet compressive strength requirements. - D. Water content: Not to exceed that required to provide a mix that will flow and can be pumped. - E. 7-day compressive strength, ASTM D4832: Not less than 50 lb/in2 and not more than 150 lb/in2. - F. Consistency: - 1.
-Spread, ASTM D6103: 8 to 9 inches. - 2.
-Except, when stiffer mix required to prevent slurry from flowing down trenches on a steep slope: - a.
+- A. Mixture of Aggregate or Soil, Cementitious Materials, Water, and Admixtures: - Cementitious material content: Percent by dry weight of aggregate or soil to obtain 1. specified compressive strength. - 2.
+Make trial mixes prior to placing CLSM to determine mixture adequacy. - Determine compressive strength in accordance with ASTM D4832. a. - b.
+Determine slump in accordance with ASTM C143. - В. Water content: Not to exceed that required to provide a mix that will flow and can be pumped.

+- C. 7-day compressive strength, ASTM D4832: Not less than 50 psi and not more than 150 psi. - D. Consistency: - 1.
+Except, when stiffer mix required to prevent CLSM from flowing down trenches on a steep slope: - a.
 Slump, ASTM C143: 8 to 10 inches.

-2.6 SLURRY TEMPERATURE
+2.6 CLSM TEMPERATURE

-A. Slurry temperature at time of placement: 50 degrees to 85 degrees F (10 to 30 degrees C).
+A. CLSM temperature at time of placement: 50 degrees to 85 degrees F (10 to 30 degrees C).